Table of Contents

 - Separate your food and water by at least 30 minutes.

 - Continue to drink at least 64 ounces of water a day.

 - Eat your protein first, vegetables second and carbohydrates third (ideally healthy grains and/or fruits, not processed foods).

-Dumping syndrome occurs when sweet and/or fatty foods have been consumed too quickly or in too large of a quantity.
+Dumping syndrome occurs when sweet and/or fatty foods have been consumed too quickly or in too large a quantity.
 The stomach dumps the food into the small intestine before it’s properly broken down.
 Dumping syndrome usually causes nauseousness, cramping, diarrhea, sweating, vomiting, or an increase in heart rate; these symptoms usually wear off after one or two hours.
 But the experience of ‘dumping’ is very unpleasant and you’ll want to avoid it.